orbeon/orbeon-forms-doc/form-builder/control-settings.md

 [SINCE Orbeon Forms 2021.1]

 When producing a PDF file, single-selection controls like the "Static Dropdown" normally just output the selected value.
 However, in some cases, it is useful for the user to see all the available options.

-You can now achieve this with a new option in the "Control Settings" dialog for single-selection controls.
+You can achieve this with the "Automatic PDF" options in the "Control Settings" dialog for single-selection controls.
 This option is hierarchical: you can set it at the field level, form level, or globally.

-Automatic PDF:
+They are:

-- Use default: use the form settings, and if they also have "Use default" use the property (see below)
+- __Use default__: use the form settings, and if they also have "Use default" use the property (see below)
-- Show the selected value only:
+- __Show the selected value only__: the label for the selected value shows
-- Show all values as radio buttons:
+- __Show all values as radio buttons__: all possible values show as radio buttons and the selected value, if any, shows selected

 The supported properties are: